muratk5n/thirdwave/en/index.md

-The Doran article details how WH stuck to its Iran policy; and likely forces both internal and external actively tried to undermine this thawing of relations, and the conflict in ME became more complicated, and intense.
-Secret intel sharing makes sense here, also complicating things further.
+The Doran article details how WH stuck to its Iran policy; and likely forces both internal and external actively tried to undermine this thawing of relations, and the conflict in ME became more complicated, and deadly because of it.
+Secret intel sharing would complicate things further.

 ---